eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Condorcet methods do not generally satisfy the participation criterion, but [the Better Choices system *does*](../better-choices/){:target="_blank"}<d-cite key="brandt2025condorcet"></d-cite>.
 That is, you can generally feel safe that you aren't going to get a *worse* outcome by participating, but you might ask how much strategic pressure there is to spend the night before the election scheming up a complex strategy to game the election.
 Unlike RCV where there's probably good reason to check that you aren't about to walk into a center-squeeze and elect your worst nightmare, Condorcet methods are generally more robust.

 But unlike a typical Condorcet method, where voters submit rankings, voters in the Better Choices system can submit much more complex preferences that cannot be expressed in a simple ranking.
-For example, a voter can say they vote for Rock over Paper, Paper over Scissors, and Scissors over Paper.
+For example, a voter can say they vote for Rock over Scissors, Scissors over Paper, and Paper over Rock.
 This is a perfectly valid ballot in the Better Choices system, but it is not a valid ranking because it is not transitive.

 One might wonder if this system is *more* manipulable than a typical Condorcet method, since voters can submit more complex preferences.
 I will show that this system is no more manipulable than a typical Condorcet method, and the fact that the runoff is restricted to three candidates makes it extremely robust.